 What am I working on at the moment?

-The Navigator Series 3:Planning
+The Navigator Series 3:42,458 words (In progress)

-I enjoy reading, gaming, walking and quiet.
+I enjoy reading, gaming, running, walking and quiet.

 Parasites is a science fiction, solarpunk / hopepunk exploration novel that takes place at the end of the universe, just as it slowly starts to contract in the ‘big crunch’.
 On the planet Lyra, humans evolved late, on a resource-poor world, in a resource-poor solar system.
 The Lyrans master space flight, only to discover that their nearest worlds have also been stripped of resources.
 The population begins to decline, until a scientist discovers a technology allowing people and vehicles to travel through ‘thinnings’ – patches of space linking universes.

 Kael and Alessia are explorers, charting where the thinnings go and bringing valuable resources back to Lyra, trying desperately to extend the lifespan of their home world.
 Alessia’s father, Ben, set out two years ago to uncover another species’ reference to a ‘solution’ to the big crunch problem – but never returned.
 A chance discovery leads Kael and Alessia to a clue, prompting another expedition to see if they can avoid the mistakes of the past and help to unravel the mystery.

 The book accompanies Kael, Alessia and their gruff bodyguard Basteel as they retrace Ben’s steps, seeking closure for Alessia, a solution for Lyra and together begin a voyage through wild, weird and wonderful planets.

 Parasites is the first book in The Navigator series.